-Document Status Summary of key policies/overall strategy Key implications for Area Plan Option 7: Clock Tower: a new clock tower that could be freestanding in Euston Square Gardens or could be integrated into the building Option 8: Roof Feature: a 'memory arch' built into paving on top of the roof garden in the exact location of the original arch Option 9: Museum: recovering as much of the original arch as possible from the Prescott Channel and placing it in the Gardens.
+Option 7: Clock Tower: a new clock tower that could be freestanding in Euston Square Gardens or could be integrated into the building Option 8: Roof Feature: a 'memory arch' built into paving on top of the roof garden in the exact location of the original arch Option 9: Museum: recovering as much of the original arch as possible from the Prescott Channel and placing it in the Gardens.
 This may be in the form of a semi-built structure, or as a series of pieces.
-Comments that whilst there is a clear and strong argument for reinstating the Arch, there is an equally strong argument that a more modern design of gateway should be adopted and also that the money required to rebuild the Arch, while small in comparison to the overall costs of redevelopment, could be better spent elsewhere.
-Revised Planning Guidance for Central London: Food, drink and entertainment, specialist and retail uses (2007) Provides advice on how Camden's planning policies will be applied in relation to proposals for food, drink and entertainment uses as well as retail and specialist uses in the Central London area.
+Comments that whilst there is a clear and strong argument for reinstating the Arch, there is an equally strong argument that a more modern design of gateway should be adopted and also that the money required to rebuild the Arch, while small in comparison to the overall costs of redevelopment, could be better spent elsewhere Revised Planning Guidance for Central London: Food, drink and entertainment, specialist and retail uses (2007) Provides advice on how Camden's planning policies will be applied in relation to proposals for food, drink and entertainment uses as well as retail and specialist uses in the Central London area.
 Sets out Camden's approach to protecting the retail function of Camden's Central London Frontages.
-Includes detailed guidance on how the Council will consider potential impacts or nuisances of proposals for food, drink and entertainment uses and the type of management measures that may be used in particular areas and frontages.
-The guidance seeks to prevent harmful impacts on the residential population, particularly as a result of noise disturbance or any other nuisances that may impact on residential amenity.
-King's Cross Road/ Euston Road Central London Frontage: Allows for development for food, drink and entertainment uses to a maximum of 50% of each individual frontage Encourages the introduction of active uses at ground floor level where there is currently no ground floor activity The south-eastern part of the Area Plan, along Euston Road, forms part of the King's Cross/ Euston Road Central London Frontage.
-Parts of the Area Plan area include part (or all) of the following neighbourhood centres: Chalton Street Drummond Street Eversholt Street Guidance for relevant parts of the Area Plan area should therefore consider the guidance set out in this SPD.
-Chalton Street neighbourhood centre Centre is in a state of decline, with moves away form retail use and vacancies at ground floor level.
-Allows for the introduction of a variety of uses including non-shopping uses
+Includes detailed guidance on how the Council will consider potential impacts or nuisances of proposals for food, drink and entertainment uses and the type of management measures that may be used in particularly as a result of noise disturbance or any other nuisances that may impact on residential amenity.
+King's Cross Road/ Euston Road Central London Frontage: Allows for development for food, drink and entertainment uses that may impact on residential amenity.
+King's Cross Road/ Euston Road Central London Frontage: Allows for development for food, drink and entertainment uses that may impact on residential amenity.
+The south-eastern part of the Area Plan, along Euston Road, forms part of the King's Cross/ Euston Road Central London Frontage.
+Parts of the Area Plan area include part (or all) of the following neighbourhood centres: • Chalton Street • Drummond Street • Eversholt Street • Eversholt Street Guidance for relevant parts of the Area Plan area should therefore consider the guidance set out in this SPD.